 Using a board portal for managing board

-Board portals serve as an all-in-one tool for board meetings.
+Board portals serve as an all-in-one tool for board meetings of any type — from board management software for credit unions to board management software for nonprofits.
 In particular, they can help directors:

 - Foster greater engagement with automated paperless board meeting preparation